Need help with this?

 - Each meta description must be unique, absolutely no duplicates are permitted.

-- Each meta description should be between 230 and 320 characters long (All in One SEO Pack has a character counter and visual color warning to help you comply).
+- Each meta description should be less than 160 characters long (All in One SEO Pack has a character counter and visual color warning to help you comply).

 - Descriptions must be descriptive, avoid keyword stuffing.